 Since winter is the uncrowded season, it should come as no surprise that all the iconic hikes in Zion National Park are perfectly empty.

 Initially you may think that wintertime and exposed ridges are a huge no-no, and they sort of are, but Angel’s Landing is not entirely off limits.
-Though it’s famed for being dangerous and scramble-like, the hike is not as bad as media makes it seem and as long as there isn’t recent snowfall, you can dare to take on Angel’s Landing, with caution of course.
+Though it’s famed for being dangerous and scramble-like, the hike isn’t any different than summer as long as there isn’t recent snowfall, you can dare to take on Angel’s Landing, with caution of course.

 Winter is surprisingly one of the best times to hike The Narrows…at least for those who aren’t terribly afraid of the cold.